logo for gamblingteachers.com

 • If the dealer’s hand does qualify and loses to the player, then the ante will pay even money and the bet will pay according to the table’s payout schedule.

-• If the dealer qualifies and wins, the player losses all monies wagered.
+• If the dealer qualifies and wins, the player loses all monies wagered.

 • The optional progressive side bet will be based entirely on the standard poker value of the player’s hand.